Eastman's Online Genealogy Newsletter

 To submit your home page to this newsletter, enter the necessary information at: http://www.rootscomputing.com/register.htm.
 Due to the volume of new Web pages submitted, I am not able to list all of them in the newsletter.

-If you would like to submit news, information or press releases for possible inclusion in future newsletters, send them to firstname.lastname@example.org.
+f you would like to submit news, information or press releases for possible inclusion in future newsletters, send them to firstname.lastname@example.org.
 The author does reserve the right to accept or reject any articles submitted.

 DISCLAIMER: This newsletter is being written and sent via e-mail at no charge.
 I expect to write one new issue on a more or less weekly basis.
 However, life sometimes interferes, and the need to earn a living may create an occasional delay.

-COPYRIGHTS: While the contents of this newsletter are copyright by Richard W. Eastman and by others so designated, you are hereby granted rights, unless otherwise specified, to re-distribute articles from this newsletter to other parties provided you do so strictly for non-commercial purposes.
+COPYRIGHTS: While the contents of this newsletter are copyright by Richard W. Eastman and by Ancestry Publishing and by others so designated, you are hereby granted rights, unless otherwise specified, to re-distribute articles from this newsletter to other parties provided you do so strictly for non-commercial purposes.
 Please limit your re-distribution to one or two articles per newsletter; do not re-distribute the newsletter in its entirety.
 Also, please include the following words with any articles you re-distribute:

 Thank you for your cooperation.